 Back in Australia on the 17th of June the Herald of Melbourne reported that the following men enlisted at the Brunswick Recruiting Depot on Thursday (15th June) and then gives four names of which Thomas’s brother John Southey Bulch (known by then to friends and family as Jack) was one.
 Now, for a brief

-On the 19th of June there was a heavy bombardment from the Germans into the area where Thomas Edward Bulch and his unit were serving and he was injured by shrapnel from at least one exploding shell.
-He was taken to, and admitted into No. 2 Casualty Clearing Station with wounds to his hand and knee.
+On the 19th of June, there was a heavy bombardment from the Germans into the area where Thomas Edward Bulch and his unit were serving and he was injured by shrapnel from at least one exploding shell.
+He was taken to admitted into No. 2 Casualty Clearing Station with wounds to his hand and knee.
 A later inspection also revealed a head injury that had not been seen at first.
-On inspection of his helmet it was found that a fine sliver of shrapnel had pierced the helmet and entered his head and it is understood that this was the wound that caused his death the following day, 20th June 1916.
+On inspection of his helmet, it was found that a fine sliver of shrapnel had pierced the helmet and entered his head and it is understood that this was the wound that caused his death the following day, 20th June 1916.

 On 8 Jul 1916, the Preston Leader of Victoria stated “Sergt.
 T E Bulch of 37 Victoria Road, Northcote, died of wounds in France on June 20. he was bandmaster for the 23rd Battalion and was attached to the Army Medical Corps.”
 The Australasian reported this on 15th July 1916 “Bulch.- Anzac Hero Bulch. – Killed in action on the 20th June, in France, Sergeant T E Bulch, dearly loved